Enrollment completed for

 Since DME may lead to significant vision loss that could lead to blindness if not treated, it’s crucial to speak to your doctor and ask about treatment options that may be appropriate for you.1

-We are currently seeking individuals to enroll in the DIAMOND trials, two Phase 3 clinical studies evaluating OCS-01, an investigational eye drop, for the treatment of DME.5
+Enrolment is now completed for the DIAMOND trials, two Phase 3 clinical studies evaluating OCS-01, an investigational eye drop, for the treatment of DME.5

 Together, we can help advance treatment options for DME.

-Find a Site Near You
+Contact a Site Near You

 OCS-01 is an investigational product and has not been approved by the FDA.
 Safety and efficacy of OCS-01 for diabetic macular edema have not been established.